 Collins’ bill raises the complicated issue of states’ rights.
 If ever it is appropriate for the federal government to restrict or overrule the authority of state and local administrations, it is when constitutional rights are in danger.
 The SAGA Act would place the Second Amendment under the protection of federal authority, which is a good thing for as long as Congress and the executive branch is in the hands of those who respect it.
 Opponents of SAGA will, no doubt, attempt to use procedural rules to prevent it ever coming up for a vote, since most Democrats in Congress, along with moderate Republicans, are reluctant to be put in the position of having to vote against a bill that protects gun-rights.
 Successful passage of the bill would create a golden opportunity for those who advocate for constitutional carry.

-When it becomes necessary to pass federal laws that protect freedoms already guaranteed in the Bill of Rights, we must consider, seriously, whether those freedoms are genuinely treasured by our political leader.We value your comments!
-Please weigh in on our comment section below.
+When it becomes necessary to pass federal laws that protect freedoms already guaranteed in the Bill of Rights, we must consider, seriously, whether those freedoms are genuinely treasured by our political leader.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com